Benoit Mandelbrot: Developing "fractal geometry" and the Mandelbrot set

 Mandelbrot, however, never felt he was inventing a new idea.
 He described his feelings in a documentary with science writer Arthur C. Clarke:

 Exploring this set I certainly never had the feeling of invention.
 I never had the feeling that my imagination was rich enough to invent all those extraordinary things on discovering them.
 They were there, even though nobody had seen them before.
 It's marvelous, a very simple formula explains all these very complicated things.
 So the goal of science is starting with a mess, and explaining it with a simple formula, a kind of dream of science.

 According to Clarke, "the Mandelbrot set is indeed one of the most astonishing discoveries in the entire history of mathematics.
 Who could have dreamed that such an incredibly simple equation could have generated images of literally infinite complexity?"
 Clarke also notes an "odd coincidence":

 the name Mandelbrot, and the word "mandala"—for a religious symbol—which I'm sure is a pure coincidence, but indeed the Mandelbrot set does seem to contain an enormous number of mandalas.

 In 1982, Mandelbrot expanded and updated his ideas in The Fractal Geometry of Nature.
 This influential work brought fractals into the mainstream of professional and popular mathematics, as well as silencing critics, who had dismissed fractals as "program artifacts".

-Mandelbrot left IBM in 1987, after 35 years and 12 days, when IBM decided to end pure research in his division.
+In 1987, Mandelbrot joined the Department of Mathematics at Yale, while continuing as an IBM Fellow until his fellowship ended in 1993.
 He joined the Department of Mathematics at Yale, and obtained his first tenured post in 1999, at the age of 75.
 He invited his colleague Michael Frame to work at Yale and co-published various articles with him.
-At the time of Mandelobrot's retirement in 2005, he was Sterling Professor of Mathematical Sciences.
+At the time of Mandelbrot's retirement in 2005, he was Sterling Professor of Mathematical Sciences.